-^{4 410,000} sq. ft. equates to approximately 1,000 junior high/high school students and 1,000 high school/post-secondary students.
+^{3 410,000} square feet equates to approximately 1,000 junior high/high school students and 1,000 high school/post-secondary students.
 Types of students and institutions may vary.

 Figure 1: Planned Transportation Improvements

 1.3 TRANSPORTATION PROGRAM

 The Transportation Program consists of strategies which build off the land use strategies to encourage internalization, maximize the usefulness of walking and bicycling, and discourage the overall use of private automobiles through a parking plan, increased transit service, and a Transportation Demand Management (TDM) Program.
 The Transportation Program is shown in Figure 1 and described below.